odan/odan.github.io/_posts/2020-10-06-slim4-filepond.md

 `deny from all`

-Make sure that the `storage/` directory has write access.
+Make sure that the `tmp/upload/` and the `storage/` directory has write access.

 ## Actions